FredClvz/libAvrCom-python/README.md

 libAvrCom-python
 ================

-The python (host) implementation of a small communication framework with an Atmel AVR target
+The python implementation of a small communication framework with an Atmel AVR target.

+This part is intended to be used on a host computer for sending and receiving commands to the embeded target.